javierclavijo/TandemCloneBackend/devlog.md

 And actually, I think I'm going to join the user partial update controllers into a single controller.
 The code I have written so far for those endpoints feels like a workaround.
 I probably should write a serializer exclusively for updating the user's password and make a single view for that.

+[//]: # (TODO: ask mr. Ortega what to do with interest fields --whether I should make them JSONFields)